No its not SJW propaganda you moron.

-Now if you said you found the twins annoying i couldn’t agree with you more, and gender has nothing to do with it, if the twins acted more like say Anya, Caroline or Grace there would be no issue, in fact Grace and Anya are some of the strongest supporting characters i have encountered in a FPS, gender irrespective, but as it stands the twins act like immature 12 year old boys, with gross humour jokes and a weird obsession with British mystery young adult novels.
+Now if you said you found the twins annoying i couldn’t agree with you more, and gender has nothing to do with it, if the twins acted more like say, Anya, Caroline or Grace, there would be no issue, in fact Grace and Anya are some of the strongest supporting characters I have encountered in an FPS, gender irrespective, but as it stands the twins act like immature 12-year-old boys, with gross humour jokes and a weird obsession with British mystery young adult novels.

-With a little more emotional depth and a lot less acting like oxygen starved 12 year olds, i think the twins could have been something truly special.
+With a little more emotional depth and a lot less acting like oxygen-starved 12-year-olds, I think the twins could have been something extraordinary.

 Worth a Play?

-I enjoyed it for what it was and while its not really a “Wolfenstein” game in the vein of all those before it, its still a very enjoyable homage to the series.
+I enjoyed it for what it was, and while it’s not a “Wolfenstein” game in the vein of all those before it, it’s still a delightful homage to the series.